 [wppa type=”cover” album=”4″][/wppa]

-Buncombe County JAM is held at the Black Mountain Center for the Arts in Black Mountain every Wednesday from 3:30 – 5:00 throughout the local school calendar.
-The program is offered to youth grades 3-9 and offers instruction in banjo, fiddle, guitar, mandolin and bass, and also offers opportunities to learn traditional mountain dance and songs.
+Buncombe County JAM is held at the Black Mountain Center for the Arts in Black Mountain every Wednesday from 3:45 to 5:00 throughout the local school calendar.
+The program is offered to youth grades three through twelve and offers instruction in fiddle, clawhammer banjo, guitar, bass, singing, dance, band and also offers opportunities to learn traditional mountain dance and songs.

 For more information about the Buncombe County JAM program, please contact: